military-strategies-and-tactics

 The Triplex Acies Perfected

-By the late Republic, the triplex acies had become the standard deployment: three lines of cohorts, with the third line typically held in reserve for exploitation or to repel flanking attacks.
-However, Roman commanders increasingly varied this template.
-In the Battle of Pharsalus (48 BCE), Caesar deliberately weakened his third line to create a longer front, preventing Pompey’s cavalry from outflanking him.
-The formation also permitted the use of cohort-level specialists—light infantry (velites) could screen the legion’s front, then retire through gaps in the cohort lines.
+The triplex acies also permitted the use of cohort-level specialists.
+Light infantry, called velites, could screen the legion’s front, harassing the enemy with javelins before retiring through gaps in the cohort lines.
 This degree of tactical flexibility was unmatched in the ancient world.
-A key aspect of the triplex acies was its ability to rotate units: after a unit tired, it could be pulled back and replaced by a fresh cohort from the second or third line, maintaining constant pressure on the enemy.
-Encyclopedia Britannica notes that this rotational capability was a hallmark of Roman military professionalism.
+A key aspect of the triplex acies was its ability to rotate units: after a unit tired from sustained combat, it could be pulled back through the gaps and replaced by a fresh cohort from the second or third line, maintaining constant pressure on the enemy without a general retreat.
+Encyclopedia Britannica notes that this rotational capability was a hallmark of Roman military professionalism, allowing legions to outlast their opponents in prolonged engagements.

 The Imperial Legion: From Rigid Formations to Agile Tactics

-The Adoption of the Quincunx as a Battlefield Standard
+The Quincunx as a Battlefield Standard

 Specialized Formations for Non-Standard Combat

-Roman commanders were not afraid to abandon the standard deployment when the situation demanded.
-Against heavily armored gladiators or Germanic warriors charging en masse, legions might adopt a cuneus (wedge) to break enemy lines.
-Evidence from Trajan’s Column depicts legionaries in a testudo advancing on Dacian fortifications, while other panels show them fighting in looser vexillationes (detachments) for hit-and-run operations.
-In Eastern campaigns against Parthian horse archers, legions sometimes formed a hollow square (agmen quadratum) with supply wagons at the center—a formation that protected soldiers from arrows while allowing coordinated countercharges.
-The Roman army’s ability to switch between these formations in the heat of battle was a result of continuous drilling and the use of signifiers (standard-bearers) who communicated commands visually.
+Evidence from Trajan’s Column in Rome depicts legionaries in a testudo advancing on Dacian fortifications, while other panels show them fighting in looser vexillationes (detachments) for hit-and-run operations.
+The column also shows the orbis, or circular formation, used when a unit was surrounded and needed to fight in all directions.
+In Eastern campaigns against Parthian horse archers, legions sometimes formed a hollow square (agmen quadratum) with supply wagons at the center—a formation that protected soldiers from arrows while allowing coordinated countercharges against enemy cavalry.
+The Roman army’s ability to switch between these formations in the heat of battle was a result of continuous drilling and the rigorous training regimen known as armatura, which included practice with both individual weapons and unit maneuvers.

 The Late Roman Shift: Reacting to New Threats